 Financial Corporation is engaged in a variety of businesses related

 to residential and commercial mortgage servicing, real estate asset

-management, asset recovery, global outsourcing, as well as the
+management, asset recovery, global outsourcing, as well as

-also provides special servicing and receivables management
+company also provides special servicing and receivables management

 In the past, Ocwen operated as a savings and loan holding